jazzband/wagtailmenus/README.md

 While wagtailmenus' menu tags will work with your existing page tree and page types, to access some of the app's more powerful features (e.g. item repetition, programmatic manipulation of sub-menu items), you'll likely want to use the `MenuPage` model as a base for some of your page-type models.

-1. In any app that defines a new page-type model, open the models file and add `MenuPage` to your imports with: `from wagtailmenus.models import MenuPage`
+1. Import `MenuPage` in your `models.py` file like so: `from wagtailmenus.models import MenuPage`
-2. For any page-types you'd like to become `MenuPage` pages, simply sub-class the `MenuPage` model class instead of the default `wagtail.wagtailcore.models.Page`.
+2. For any page-types that you'd like to become `MenuPage` pages, simply subclass `MenuPage` instead of `wagtail.wagtailcore.models.Page`.
 2. Run `python manage.py makemigrations` to create migrations for the apps you've updated.
-3. Run `python manage.py migrate` to add apply those migrations.
+3. Run `python manage.py migrate` to apply the migrations.

 Using wagtailmenus